10 Different Types of Squirrels in Canada

 They’re also among the different types of squirrels in Canada.
 They have a dark brown front side and a tan underside.

-Compared to other ground squirrels, they have a tail that is shorter and less bushy, and their external ears are so little that they more closely resemble openings in the animal’s skull.
+Compared to other ground squirrels, they have shorter and less bushy tails, and their external ears are so small that they more closely resemble openings in the animal’s skull.

 The Richardson ground squirrels are sociable and cohabit in groups.
 Their social system is built around female kinship.